 WHERE TO STAY:

 A magical snowy getaway awaits in Watertown.
-At the Best Western Watertown Fort Drum, rates start around $88/night providing a comfortable and affordable homebase.
+At the Best Western Watertown Fort Drum, rates start around $99/night providing a comfortable and affordable homebase.

 SNOWY EXPERIENCES:

-Skiers should be sure to hit the slopes at Dry Hill where tickets start at $25/person on non-holiday Wednesdays and Thursdays (free for children under 5, $15 for seniors).
+Skiers should be sure to hit the slopes at Dry Hill Ski Area where tickets start at $25/person on non-holiday Wednesday and Thursday nights (free for children under 5, $15 for seniors).
 If you’re still up for a high-speed winter adventure, snow tubing tickets are $20 for adults and $18 for juniors.
 There’s also free live music every Friday from 6pm-9pm during Music @ the Hill.
 For those who seek beautiful snowy views without the adrenaline rush, Thompson Park and Tug Hill are great free destinations for snowshoeing, cross country skiing, and hiking.

 EVENTS: